– Theory –

-Condensed Matter Nuclear Magnetic Resonance [I Lab]
+Solid State Magnetic Resonance Laboratory [I Lab]

 Yoshiaki KOBAYASHI (Associate Professor)

-Yasuhiro SHIMIZU (Lecturer)
+Taku MATSUSHITA, Yasuhiro SHIMIZU (Lecturer)

 Our research group specializes in nuclear magnetic resonance (NMR) spectroscopy, which is a powerful probe for studying microscopically magnetic and electronic properties of solids.
 Recently our activities have focused on strongly correlated electron systems in transition metal oxides and low-dimensional quantum spin systems.
 The goal of our research is to understand a variety of exotic quantum phenomena that the spin, charge, and orbital degrees of freedom of the electrons yield in novel solids.
 In particular, our current efforts are directed towards understanding the metal-insulator and spin-state transitions, as well as charge and orbital ordering in transition metal oxides.
 The superconducting mechanism in iron-based superconductors is also investigated by the NMR technique.

 Nanomagnetism and Spintronics Group [J Lab]

 Tomoyasu TANIYAMA (Professor)